 Cruise the mighty Lake Temagami with up to nine of your favourite people on one of Three Buoys’ forty-foot Sportcruisers.

 Location: 25 Lakeshore Drive, Temagami

 Temagami’s first and largest houseboat rental company have a fleet of pontoons specially designed for the rocky shores and shoals with front and back decks to maximize your outdoor space.

 Location: 115 Lake Shore Drive, Temagami

 Freshwater sport fishing doesn’t get much better than Lac Seul.
 Located north of Dryden in the northwest, the lake is home to walleye, muskie, smallmouth bass and northern pike.
 The majestic wilderness, wildlife sightings and postcard sunsets are not too shabby either.
-Here's a link to more fun facts about Lac Seul.
+Learn more fun facts about Lac Seul.

 A small fishing boat is included along with your houseboat rental from Lac Seul Floating Lodges so you can get closer to the angling action.

 In addition to cabins, RV facilities and camping, White Wing Resort offers houseboat rentals.
 A guide will aid you in and out from their northwest location on the lake near Ear Falls.